 - Be mindful of different communication preferences; frame and adjust the message as needed for business, technical and project stakeholders.

-- Don’t just tell others what to do – persuade, explain and make logical arguments, help others see your point of view.
+- Don’t just tell others what to do – persuade, explain and make logical arguments, and help others see your point of view.

 - Look at every stakeholder as a person with a unique point of view.
 You cannot predict in advance who will be most supportive, informative and insightful.
 Listen to different perspectives, and then analyze and make conclusions.
 Do not pre-filter information based on what others told you – remember that people have biases and hidden agendas.